Evidence-based Clinical Care: Pulmonary Embolism Clinical Pathway

 Director of Pulmonary Services at West Kendall Baptist Hospital

 Director of Critical Care Services at Baptist Hospital

 Associate Clinical Professor at Florida International University

-James Benenati, M.D., has indicated that he is a stockholder with Penumbra and a consultant with Bard Medical and Penumbra.
+James Benenati, M.D., conference director for this educational activity, has indicated that he is a stockholder with Penumbra and a consultant with Bard Medical and Penumbra.

 Ripal Gandhi, M.D., has indicated that he is a consultant with Bard, BTG, Sirtex, Medtronic and Boston SCI.

-F. Javier Jimenez-Carcamo, M.D., has inidcated that he is on the speakers bureau with Bayer, Actelion and United Therapeutics and on the advisory board with Actelion and United Therapeutics.
+F. Javier Jimenez-Carcamo, M.D., has indicated that he is on the speakers' bureau with Bayer, Actelion and United Therapeutics and on the advisory board with Actelion and United Therapeutics.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.